bluz71/bluz71.github.io/_posts/2017-05-21-my-favourite-vim-plugins.md

 agnostically run tests for different languages and their associated testing frameworks.

-Note, Neovim's inbuilt terminal is extremely well integrated with *vim-test*.
-The above `has neovim` configuration will run tests in a split terminal window unlike Vim which will shell-out to the system.
+Note, Neovim's inbuilt terminal is well integrated with *vim-test*.
+The above `has neovim` configuration will run tests in a split terminal window unlike Vim which will shell-out.

 Tim Pope Plugins
 ================